-The above video by The Guardian shows how blogger and citizen journalist Eliot Higgins – aka Brown Moses – compiled evidence to show that Russian military were firing rockets into Ukraine during the summer of 2014.
+The above video by The Guardian shows how blogger and citizen journalist Eliot Higgins — aka Brown Moses — compiled evidence to show that the Russian military was firing rockets into Ukraine during the summer of 2014.

 To do that Higgins used Google Earth, crater analysis techniques and online social media videos to determine where the artillery attacks originated.

 He also concludes that it appears that these rocket attacks were done in a coordinated fashion to support pro-Moscow rebels gain territory against Ukrainian forces.